 - Do we want to separate the PDFs that are before and after the blank sheet

-Further there are advance options if we get inside the settings.
+Further, there are advanced options if we get inside the settings.

 Here, we can select the: